Visual Arts

 Founder and Executive Director of Peacock Rebellion

 Devi Peacock is a South Asian non-binary storyteller, performing artist and community organizer based in Oakland, California.
 At the time of this interview, they were the founding Artistic and Executive Director of Peacock Rebellion, an Oakland-based BIPOC, queer- and trans-led arts organization, as well as the co-organizer of the Liberated 23rd Ave. cultural land trust in Oakland.
-They additionally were an organizer at the Queer Cultural Center, home of the National Queer Arts Festival and a cultural equity Fellow with Emerging Arts Professionals and the Community Arts...
+They additionally were an organizer at the Queer Cultural Center, home of the National Queer Arts...

 Shari Paladino